 Continuing students in the College of General Studies (CGS) will be credited with having satisfied certain CAS requirements; full information is available from CGS or in CAS Academic Advising.

 CAS students in the Kilachand Honors College (KHC) complete their CAS degree requirements through a combination of coursework in Kilachand and in the College of Arts & Sciences.
 Advising of CAS/KHC students is coordinated between the two Colleges.

 Minimum Grade Requirement

 A grade point average (GPA) of at least 2.0 in academic coursework is required for graduation.
-Students may offer for the degree no more than four courses with a grade of D. Courses taken to satisfy major and minor requirements must receive a grade of at least C.
+Students may offer for the degree no more than four courses (16 credits) with a grade of D. Courses taken to satisfy major and minor requirements must receive a grade of at least C.

 The BA program must be completed within seven years after a student first matriculates, either at Boston University or at another institution.